jasmas/DiscoNet/README.rst

 architecture, so DiscoNet can rapidly scan through management and loopback subnets, populating an xlsx workbook with the output.

+To use the module in your own projects, please reference the `API Documentation <https://disconet.readthedocs.io>`_.

 Installation
 ------------